senukafer12/clothing-store/README.md

-# Vogue Jesha - Online Clothing Store
+# An Online Clothing Store

 A simple, modern, responsive e-commerce website for a clothing store featuring various fashion collections.